sundials-codes/sundials-manyvector-demo/README.tex.md

 For non-reactive flows, the resulting initial-value problem is evolved in times using an adaptive step explicit Runge-Kutta method from the ARKStep module in ARKODE.
+For problems involving (typically stiff) chemical reactions, the problem may be solved using one of two approaches.

+#.
+It may be treated as a multirate initial-value problem, that is solved using
+   the MRIStep module in ARKODE, wherein the gas dynamics equations are evolved explicitly at the 'slow' time scale, while the chemical kinetics are evolved at a faster time scale using a temporally-adaptive, diagonally-implicit Runge-Kutta method from the ARKStep module.

+#.
+It may be treated using mixed implicit-explicit (IMEX) methods at a single
-For problems involving (typically stiff) chemical reactions, the multirate initial-value problem is solved using the MRIStep module in ARKODE, wherein the gas dynamics equations are evolved explicitly at the 'slow' time scale, while the chemical kinetics are evolved using a temporally-adaptive, diagonally-implicit Runge-Kutta method from the ARKStep module.
-The MPI rank-local implicit systems are solved using the default (modified or inexact) Newton nonlinear solver, with a custom linear solver that solves each rank-local linear system using either the KLU, cuSPRASE batched-QR, or GMRES SUNLinearSolver linear solver module.
+   time scale.
+Here, the gas dynamics equations are treated explicitly, while the chemical kinetics are treated implicitly, using an additive Runge-Kutta method from the ARKStep module.

+In both of the approaches above, the resulting MPI rank-local implicit systems are solved using the default (modified or inexact) Newton nonlinear solver, with a custom linear solver that solves each rank-local linear system using either the KLU, cuSPRASE batched-QR, or GMRES SUNLinearSolver linear solver module.

 ## Building